7 things you should NOT be doing if you want to get more out of your day

 What to do instead: Follow the one big thing rule.
 Every morning pick one thing on your to do list, that if you got it done you’d be cartwheeling all around the car park.
 Yes you know the one I’m talking about.
 Always focus on that first, as that’s where the value is rather the little things that can be done when you’ve got a lull in your day and you need something easy to be doing.

-These are just some of my tips for boosting your productivity – I’ve got LOADS more…so if you’re ready to learn how to really boost your productivity and maximise your day come and join me for an online workshop on the 21st February at 1pm.
-During this power hour I’ll be sharing my very best ways that you can be getting more from your day and feeling so much more in control.
+These are just some of my tips for boosting your productivity – I’ve got LOADS more…so if you’re ready to learn how to really boost your productivity join the 5 day mini programme.